 “Culture is the X-factor,” said Noah Rabinowitz, senior partner and global head of Hay Group’s Leadership Development Practice.
-“It’s the invisible glue that holds an organization together and ultimately makes the difference between whether an organization is able to succeed in the market or not.”
+“It’s the invisible glue that holds an organisation together and ultimately makes the difference between whether an organisation is able to succeed in the market or not.”

 These are the findings of an extensive global study by the Hay Group division of Korn Ferry, which found that ‘driving culture change’ ranks among the top three global leadership development priorities, and suggests that leaders need to make culture change a more significant aspect of their development programs and overall leadership agenda.

 Culture reflects the values, beliefs, and behaviors that determine how employees perform and interact with each other every day.

 Leadership development can play a vital role in helping to accelerate, reinforce and sustain culture, and culture is definitely born in the executive suite – when leaders change their behaviors, others do too.
 It’s leaders who need to define the culture, communicate it to all organisational levels, and act and behave in ways that reflect and reinforce their desired outcomes.

 Arvinder Dhesi, a Hay Group senior client partner, stated “we believe that talent, leadership and culture are intrinsically linked, and they are crucial to strategic execution.
 It’s a mistake for leaders to believe that culture is somehow separate from themselves or a separate project.
 Everything that leaders do contributes to the culture.
 There’s no culture-neutral behavior.”

 To assist leaders in culture-building, the study offers these helpful data points:

 Organisational alignment and collaboration was considered the primary driver to improve culture

 Communications was the most used strategy to improve culture, followed by leadership development and embedding culture change in management objectives